dell/csm-docs/content/docs/concepts/replication/pvc-remap.md

   Automated Failover and PVC Attachment on Kubernetes Stretched Clusters
 ---

-This feature is to automatically attach the Persistent Volume Claim (PVC) to the active volume/Persistent Volume (PV) without requiring manual intervention on a Kubernetes single stretched cluster using CSM replication.
+This feature automatically attaches the Persistent Volume Claim (PVC) to the active volume/Persistent Volume (PV) without requiring manual intervention on a Kubernetes single stretched cluster using CSM replication.

 ## Prerequisites